ECONOMICS: the AUSTRIAN SCHOOL and KEYNES (1 of 2)

 Austrian School of Economics | John Maynard Keynes

-Carl Menger (1840-1921) addressed the diamond-water paradox that had been puzzling classical economists: the fact that humanity finds diamonds more valuable than water although water is far more important.
-Like Schopenhauer, Menger concluded that people followed impulses more than reason.
+Carl Menger (1840-1921) addressed the "diamond-water paradox" that had been puzzling classical economists: the fact that humanity finds diamonds more valuable than water although water is far more important.
+Like the philosopher Schopenhauer, Menger concluded that people followed impulses more than reason.
 Menger focused on the uncertainties in human behavior.
 He asserted that complete knowledge of what is going to happen economically does not exist and that decisions based on expectations of what will happen involve risk.
 Producers take a risk because they cannot predict with certainty that what they receive in sales will be greater than their production costs.
 As obvious as this is to people today, it was not the economic model that was standard before Menger.
-With Menger began what became known as the Austrian School of Economics.
-It was for entrepreneurs, believed Menger, to collect and evaluate information as best they could and to take calculated risks – a view that more than a century later would appear as common sense.
+With these observations Menger began what became known as the Austrian School of Economics.
+Menger believed that it was for entrepreneurs to collect and evaluate information as best they could and to take calculated risks – a view that more than a century later would appear as platitude.

 A fellow Austrian, Eugen von Böhm-Bawerk (1851-1914), read Carl Menger's "Principles of Economics," became an adherent of his theories and wrote criticisms of Marx's economics, describing capitalists as helping rather than exploiting their employees.
 Böhm-Bawerk taught courses at the University of Vienna, and among his students were those who would become well-known as associates of the Austrian School of Economics: Joseph Schumpeter, Ludwig von Mises and Henryk Grossman.

 Schumpeter taught at Harvard beginning in 1932 and was most influential.
-He described capitalism as destroying itself by its successes rather than its failures as Marx had described.
-Schumpeter claimed that socialistic creations would create the destruction, hampering the beneficence of the individualist entrepreneur hero.
+He described capitalism as in a failure-success continuum rather than just headed for failure as Marx had described.
+Schumpeter claimed that socialistic creations would hamper the beneficence of the individualist entrepreneur hero.
 Among his students was Alan Greenspan, chairman of the US Board of Governors of the Federal Reserve, 1987-2006, who shared with Ayn Rand a belief in the individualist enterpreneur hero.